Investigators confused Brian Laundrie's mother for him while watching their home, police reportedly acknowledge - KESQ

 “We thought that we had seen Brian come back into the home,” Taylor said.

-Police now believe the car had actually been driven by Laundrie’s mother, Roberta Laundrie, Taylor said.
+Police now believe the car had actually been driven back to the home by Laundrie’s mother, Roberta Laundrie, Taylor said.

 But for the next two days, police believed Brian Laundrie was at home.

-“They had returned from the park, with that Mustang,” the police spokesperson said.
-“So, the individual getting out with a baseball cap, we thought was Brian.”
+“Everyone makes mistakes.
+But Brian and Roberta are not ‘built’ the same.
+Moreover, it was (North Port police) that put the ticket on the Mustang at the park and if they saw Brian leave on Monday in the Mustang, which is news to me, then they should have been watching the Mustang and the park starting on Monday and they would have known it was Chris and Roberta that retrieved the Mustang from the park.

+“Now to be clear, none this may have made a difference with respect to Brian’s life but it certainly would have prevented all of the false accusations leveled by so many against Chris and Roberta with respect to ‘hiding’ Brian or otherwise financing an ‘escape,'” Bertolino added.

-North Port Police Chief Todd Garrison had held a news conference on September 16.
-During the briefing, a reporter asked Garrison if he knew where Laundrie was “right now.”
+North Port Police Chief Todd Garrison was asked September 16 during a news conference if he knew where Laundrie was “right now.”

 “Yes,” Garrison responded.